CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 In this version of the demo, steps 1, 2, and 3 will all use the same amount of resources (2 CPU nodes).
-FireWorks is a bit more natually suited to this kind of workflow and requires less configuration so we'll start here.
+FireWorks is a bit more naturally suited to this kind of workflow and requires less configuration so we'll start here.

 Let's start by looking at our high-throughput FireWork: